Tree-Guided Rare Feature Selection and Logic Aggregation with Electronic Health Records Data: Introduction

 From a statistical perspective, rare features are unlikely to act alone, rather, they tend to impact the outcome in a collective and interactive way.
 Therefore, properly balancing the rarity and the specificity of the rare features holds the key in harvesting useful information from them.
-Fortunately, there often exists an inherited or derived hierarchical tree structure among the rare (binary) features, making it possible to perform interpretable \textit{rare feature aggregation}.
+Fortunately, there often exists an inherited or derived hierarchical tree structure among the rare (binary) features, making it possible to perform interpretable \textit{rare feature aggregation}; see, e.g., the pioneer work by \citet{yan2021rare} and the references therein.
 Particularly, in EHR data analysis, ICD codes are organized in a hierarchical structure, where the higher-level codes represent more generic disease categories and the lower-level codes represent more specific diseases and conditions.
-Figure~\ref{fig:treeeg} displays an example with ICD-10-CM (\emph{International Classification of Diseases, Tenth Revision, Clinical Modification}) codes, where each binary feature, as a leaf node in the tree, indicates the absence/presence of a very specific disease condition.
-The F4320--F4325 codes indicate different types of ``adjustment disorder'', which can be collapsed into F432, their parent node; F432 is itself is a sub-category of F43, ``reaction to severe stress, and adjustment disorders''.
-We remark that the ICD-10-CM system is very comprehensive with over 69,000 diagnosis codes; the example here is only a small subset of the F Chapter code set, which is about mental, behavioral and neurodevelopmental disorders.
-There are other examples: in microbiome studies, the evolutionary history of the taxa is charted through a taxonomic tree with up to seven taxonomic ranks: kingdom, phylum, class, order, family, genus, and species; in text mining and classification, a hierarchical structure of the keywords can be derived and utilized from pre-trained word embeddings such as GloVe and fastText~\citep{naumov2021objective}.
+Figure~\ref{fig:fig1} displays an example with ICD-10-CM (\emph{International Classification of Diseases, Tenth Revision, Clinical Modification}) codes, where each binary feature, as a leaf node in the tree, indicates the absence/presence of a very specific disease condition.
+The F4320--F4325 codes indicate different types of ``adjustment disorder'', which can be collapsed into F432, their parent node; F432 is itself a sub-category of F43, ``reaction to severe stress, and adjustment disorders''.
+We remark that the ICD-10-CM system is very comprehensive with over 69,000 diagnosis codes; the example here is only a small subset of the ``F'' chapter code set, which is about mental, behavioral and neurodevelopmental disorders.
+There are other examples of tree-structured rare features: in microbiome studies, the evolutionary history of the taxa is charted through a taxonomic tree with up to seven taxonomic ranks: kingdom, phylum, class, order, family, genus, and species \citep{bien2021tree,li2020s}; in studies of medications, the active ingredients of drugs are classified in groups at five different levels according to the \emph{Anatomical Therapeutic Chemical} (ATC) classification system ~\citep{cruciol2006prevalence, bjorkman2002drug}; in text mining and classification, a hierarchical structure of the keywords can be derived and utilized from pre-trained word embeddings such as GloVe and fastText~\citep{yan2021rare, naumov2021objective}.